Best SIEM Tools List

 Suricata is an open-source engine for high-performance network IDS, IPS, and network security monitoring.

-It is owned by the Open Information Security Foundation (OISF), a non-profit organization.
+The Open Information Security Foundation (OISF), a non-profit organization, owns it.
 Suricata can store TLS certificates, log HTTP request logs, and extract files from flows and store them on disks.

 Suricata uses automatic protocol detection for protocols like HTTP on all ports to apply the proper detection.